Bee Leaf Yoga

 While yoga helps us to manage stress, along with a myriad of other things, it is vital to remember that this is not why yoga was created and practised for thousands of years.

-The term self-care (first written about and promoted as a radical act against oppression, by Audre Lorde) has largely been appropriated, colonised and intertwined with yoga.
+Yoga is inherently anti colonial and anti capitalist and the term self-care (first written about and promoted as a radical act against oppression by Audre Lorde) has been appropriated, colonised and intertwined with yoga.

 It’s (beyond) time to decolonise our minds, spaces, classes and practices.